Gopinath Munde: Vidhan Sabha

 Munde first contested the Vidhan Sabha elections in 1978 from the Parali constituency but was unsuccessful.
 However, in 1980, he was elected to the Vidhan Sabha from Renapur as a BJP candidate, marking the beginning of his legislative career.
 He retained his seat in subsequent elections in 1995, 1999, and 2004.
 From 12 December 1991 to 14 March 1995, Munde served as the Leader of the Opposition in the Maharashtra Vidhan Sabha, where he was known for his strong and articulate advocacy for the opposition's stance on various issues.
-His leadership qualities were further recognized when he was sworn in as the Deputy Chief Minister of Maharashtra on 14 March 1995 under the Manohar Joshi led government.
+His leadership qualities were further recognised when he was sworn in as the Deputy Chief Minister of Maharashtra on 14 March 1995 under the Manohar Joshi led government.

 Lok Sabha

 Munde transitioned to national politics and was elected as a member of the 15th Lok Sabha (2009–2014), representing the Beed constituency.
 To secure his position, he defeated the NCP candidate, Rameshrao Baburao Kokate (Adaskar).
 In the 2014 general elections, Munde once again won the Beed constituency, this time by a significant margin of 140,000 votes.
 Following this victory, on 26 May 2014, he was appointed Minister of Rural Development in the cabinet of Prime Minister Narendra Modi.
 Days after assuming office, Munde died in a car accident.